Child Tax Credit 2026: $2,200 Per Child Rules

 Conclusion

 The Child Tax Credit delivers $2,200 per qualifying child for 2026, with up to $1,700 refundable through the ACTC.
-Combined with the EITC (up to $8,231 for 3+ children) and state-level supplements reaching $3,200 per child in Colorado, total family tax credits can exceed $15,000 for qualifying households.
+Combined with the EITC (up to $8,231 for three-plus children) and state-level supplements reaching $3,200 per child in Colorado, total family tax credits can exceed $15,000 for qualifying households.

 Frequently Asked Questions